Marion County DUI Court Process

 First Offense

-• Other Requirements: Alcohol and Drug Safety Action Program (ADSAP), potential community service, and increased insurance rates.
+• Other requirements: You may be required to complete a Alcohol and Drug Safety Action Program (ADSAP), perform community service, and potentially install an ignition interlock device (IID) on your vehicle.

 Second Offense